 Sound Moral Reasoning

 I wouldn’t want absolute political power.
 I’ve never sought to be a dictator, even in my own family and as the boss of my own business.
 I like freedom, both for myself, and for others.
 That doesn’t mean that I don’t believe there is a moral justification for force.
-Some amount of government is necessary whether you’re a parent, a boss or a political leader, there are occasions when force is morally justified.
+Some amount of government is necessary whether you’re a parent, a boss, or a political leader.
+So there are occasions when force is morally justified.

 This book is about moral reasoning and government, although I have applied these principles to my family, my business and to organizations in which I’ve held leadership positions.
 I’ve come to recognize that there is a clear line between political power that protects and enhances freedom and political power that advances tyranny.
 America is the only country we know of that has at least tried to embrace the principles I’ll be discussing.